whosonfirst/go-whosonfirst-spatial-www/README.md

     	Use Tangram.js for rendering map tiles -enable-www
     	Enable the interactive /debug endpoint to query points and display results.
-  -initial-latitude float
-    	The initial latitude for map views to use. (default 37.616906) -initial-longitude float
-    	The initial longitude for map views to use. (default -122.386665) -initial-zoom int
-    	The initial zoom level for map views to use. (default 14) -is-wof
+  -is-wof
     	Input data is WOF-flavoured GeoJSON.
 (Pass a value of '0' or 'false' if you need to index non-WOF documents. (default true)
   -iterator-uri string
     	A valid whosonfirst/go-whosonfirst-iterate/emitter URI.
 Supported schemes are: directory://, featurecollection://, file://, filelist://, geojsonl://, repo://. (default "repo://")
+  -leaflet-initial-latitude float
+    	The initial latitude for map views to use. (default 37.616906) -leaflet-initial-longitude float
+    	The initial longitude for map views to use. (default -122.386665) -leaflet-initial-zoom int
+    	The initial zoom level for map views to use. (default 14) -leaflet-max-bounds string
+    	An optional comma-separated bounding box ({MINX},{MINY},{MAXX},{MAXY}) to set the boundary for map views.
   -leaflet-tile-url string
     	A valid Leaflet (slippy map) tile template URL to use for rendering maps (if -enable-tangram is false) -nextzen-apikey string